-A Men’s Guide To Creative Black Tie
+Creative Black Tie Overview

-- Black or midnight blue jacket faced with satin, most commonly a one-button single-breasted peak lapel with side vents and flapless pockets
+- Black or midnight blue jacket faced with satin, most commonly a one-button single-breasted peak lapel with side vents and flapless pockets.

-- Matching trousers, outseams faced with satin
+- Matching trousers, outseams faced with satin.

-- Bow tie that you tie yourself, like a big boy
+- Bow tie that you tie yourself, like a big boy.

-- White French cuff shirt
+- White double “French” cuff shirt.

-- Silk hosiery
+- Silk hosiery.

 How Do You Get Creative With Black Tie?